R-V-F/rank2e/README.md

 ##TODO:
 * Write tests
-* Reduce bundle size
+* Lower bundle size
 * Adapt to mobile
 * Finish gallery (add 'mini' images).
-Edit: Not working on live version, only on localhost - img_path cannot be set.
+Edit: Not working on live version, only on localhost - changes how img_path is set.
 * Fix bug when using 'go back' btn on browser when page > 1
 * Implement f(adress) => graph function
 * Automate pagination (currently it's manually set for 17)